MurtazaKS/OzHarvest-Pace/ozharvest/server/README.md

-# NeatoVeto Server
+# Check-in Server

-This server code handles the back-end function for the NeatoVeto application.
+This server code handles the back-end function for the check in application.

 ## Requirements